allegroai/clearml-docs/docs/webapp/applications/apps_hpo.md

 limits.

 ## HPO Instance Configuration
+* **Import Configuration** - Import an app instance configuration file.
+This will fill the configuration wizard with the values from the file, which can be modified before launching the app instance
 * **Initial Task to Optimize** - ID of an existing ClearML task to optimize.
-This task will be cloned, and each clone will sample a different set of hyperparameters values.
+This task will be cloned, and each clone will sample a different set of hyperparameters values
 * **Optimization Configuration**
     * Optimization Method - The optimization strategy to employ (e.g. random, grid, hyperband)
     * Optimization Objective Metric’s Title - Title of metric to optimize